openrocket/openrocket/docs/source/user_guide/basic_rocket_design.rst

 On the right hand side of the window you will see the **Component material** and **Component finish** drop-down menus.
 If you click on these you will be presented with a list of various materials and finishes, each with their own weight and thickness.
-If you are using the same finish for the entire rocket you can click the **Set for all** button to make each component use the same finish.
+If you are using the same finish for the entire rocket you can click the :guilabel:`Set for all` button to make each component use the same finish.
 The last notable feature in this window is in the bottom left.
 There you will see a live display of the **Component mass**.
 This will update automatically as you change parameter values.
 Experiment with the sliders to see how the component changes in the *design window*.